top of page

 Photo by Franklin Wagner

-Because my school was so focused on the liberal arts and on teaching students all aspects of theatre, I didn't have many acting classes in undergrad.
-I decided I wanted to learn basic acting technique and moved to Portland, Oregon, to study at The Actors Conservatory (then the Portland Actors Conservatory).
+I attended a small liberal arts school in central Minnesota for undergrad.
+While in college, I participated in sketch comedy as well as many theatre department productions.
+Because my school was focused on the liberal arts and on teaching students all aspects of theatre, I didn't have many acting classes in undergrad.
+I decided I wanted to learn more acting technique and moved to Portland, Oregon, to study at the Actors Conservatory (called the Portland Actors Conservatory at the time).
 I loved Portland so much that I stayed there for five years and appeared in two independent films and numerous plays, including The Alien Chicken Remembers Galatea, a feminist dystopian dark comedy that I co-created and co-produced for the Edinburgh Fringe Festival, which was an incredible experience.

-I'm committed to Hamlet's idea of holding the mirror up to nature as an actor.
-I believe that can be done in any style, in any story, in any medium, whether we are laughing, raging, or crying.
 One of my grad school teachers studied with the great Morris Carnovsky, and my teacher once asked Mr. Carnovsky how many of his numerous performances as King Lear were really "there," in the zone, for him.
 Mr. Carnovsky, no doubt amazing whether he felt "there" or not, replied, "Two.
 No, three.
 No, two."
 I am always in pursuit of performances like those two.

 Thank you for taking the time to visit my site, and thank you for reading this.
 Feel free to reach out to me if there's more you want to know or see.